 Then – and only then – should you choose a lawyer (or immigration assistant) to help guide you and your family members.

 Finally, remember those who prey on immigrants will assume you are scared.
-They anticipate you will be too frightened to report them to law enforcement authorities.
+If you suspect immigration fraud, walk away.